GeoscienceAustralia/ptha/R/examples/contours_from_source_traces/README.md

 The above command will make contour shapefiles in the CONTOURS directory, which should be further checked and edited to remove jagged artefacts.

 ## Troubleshooting
 The code tries to provide useful error messages.
-One problem I have seen repeatedly is that, in the case of a `Concavity`='Up' parabolic fault, the user may accidently specify parameters that do not allow the source to reach `Max_depth` (i.e. the parabola turning point occurs at a depth less than `Max_depth`).
+One problem I have seen repeatedly is that, in the case of a parabolic fault with `Concavity`='Up', the user may accidently specify parameters that do not allow the source to reach `Max_depth` (i.e. the parabola turning point occurs at a depth less than `Max_depth`).
 If that happens, you'll get an error message something like this, which tells you to edit the input data:

     OGR data source with driver: ESRI Shapefile
     Source: "tanimbar", layer: "tanimbar"